Mahadevan2005/AI_Merch_Maker_Lite/README.md

     python orchestrator.py
 ```

-### 9. Now all the outputs can be seen under the folder "Output"
+### 9. Now all the below output files can be seen under the folder "Output"
 ```bash
     final_result.json
     product.json